goharbor/website/docs/administration/robot-accounts/_index.md

     ![](../../img/set-robot-account-permissions.png)

-    Click the **Rest Permissions** dropdown to control which permissions are available for each project.
+    Click the **Reset Permissions** dropdown to control which permissions are available for each project.
 Selecting or unselecting a permission will add or remove the permission for every project.
 Using this option will adjust permissions for all projects, not just the projects shown if you have filtered for a specific project name.

     ![Reset robot account permissions](../../img/reset-robot-account-permissions.png)

-    Click **Select All** to associate thee system robot account with all of the projects shown in the table.
+    Click **Select All** to associate the system robot account with all of the projects shown in the table.
 If you are filtering by project name, this option will only select the filtered projects.

 1. Click **Add**.